-Blasting and prime coat applications were performed in containment area #7, which is the last containment at the SAV Truss Spans, from November 10, 2021 to January 7, 2022.
-On June 14,

-2022, fastener replacements and miscellaneous steel repairs commenced.
+Blasting and prime coat applications were performed in containment area #7, which is the last containment at the SAV Truss Spans, from November 10, 2021, to January 7, 2022.
+On June 14, 2022, fastener replacements and miscellaneous steel repairs commenced.
+On October 25, 2022, Quality Assurance tests for newly installed bolts were performed with satisfactory results.
+Fastener replacement and miscellaneous steel repairs in this area are complete.
 Operations inside Containment #7 are continuing.